0xmkar/CelestX/README.md

 - **AI-Powered Web3 Transactions**
   Use an LLM-based AI Agent (powered by Groq) to send and receive crypto transactions, bypassing traditional wallet addresses by leveraging Twitter usernames.

-- **Airdrop Functionality**
-  Create and join airdrops on the Stellar chain, allowing users to distribute or receive tokens in a community-driven manner.

 - **Multiple Interfaces**
   - **Browser Extension**: Send transactions directly from Twitter.
   - **Website**: Log in with Twitter to map your wallet to your Twitter account and manage transactions.